-- A biodiversity strategy is being executed, with ongoing monitoring, reporting and disclosure in place. - The business ensures that the strategy continues to evolve by reviewing data and results, leveraging these insights and learnings to course-correct where action or investment has been insufficient. - Actively exploring how to increase biodiversity strategy ambitions over time, the business is looking beyond their industry at best practices in other sectors. - As well as preparing for emerging tools and frameworks across social and climate (eg Task Force on Inequality-related Financial Disclosures, SBTi FLAG Guidance), the business is considering how to integrate these into the nature strategy and work underway. - The business is anticipating future scenarios that demonstrate potential impacts of the sector on nature.
+- A biodiversity strategy is being executed, with ongoing monitoring, reporting and disclosure in place. - The business ensures that the strategy continues to evolve by reviewing data and results, leveraging these insights and learnings to coursecorrect where action or investment has been insufficient. - Actively exploring how to increase biodiversity strategy ambitions over time, the business is looking beyond their industry at best practices in other sectors. - As well as preparing for emerging tools and frameworks across social and climate (eg Task Force on Inequality-related Financial Disclosures, SBTi FLAG Guidance), the business is considering how to integrate these into the nature strategy and work underway. - The business is anticipating future scenarios that demonstrate potential impacts of the sector on nature.

-Questions Resources and tools What future impacts on nature (positive or negative) might the sector need to anticipate as operations evolve?
-Fashion Sector Future Scenarios: Impacts on Biodiversity, Ecosystems, and Land To be released later in 2023 How can businesses provide ongoing monitoring, reporting, disclosure and transparency of their biodiversity strategy?
-Biodiversity Strategy Tool Navigator Exclusive content for members of The Fashion Pact Textile Exchange Biodiversity Benchmark How do businesses demonstrate or disclose progress on key targets within their biodiversity strategy?
-TNFD Beta Framework v0.4 Image: TNFD Beta Framework v0.4 Full release in September 2023 Image: Science-based targets for nature Science-based targets for nature Image: Science-based targets for nature How am I sharing learnings and benefits with local communities?
+Questions Resources and tools What future impacts on nature (positive or negative) might the sector need to anticipate as the business landscape evolves?
+Fashion Sector Future Scenarios: Impacts on Biodiversity, Ecosystems, and Land How can businesses provide ongoing monitoring, reporting, disclosure and transparency of their Biodiversity Strategy Tool Navigator biodiversity strategy?
+Textile Exchange Materials Benchmark How do businesses demonstrate or disclose progress on key targets within their biodiversity strategy?
+TNFD Framework Raising the ambition for nature: A fashion, textile and apparel sector primer on the first science-based targets for nature Science-based targets for nature How am I sharing learnings and benefits with local communities?
 SBTN Stakeholder Engagement Guide What can businesses do to ensure sustainability is embedded within leadership at all levels?
-Future of Boards
+Future of Boards 1